Cool Earth: Activities

 The provision of resources for these areas enables the building of sustainable livelihoods, better schools, better clinics and the empowerment of partner villages to monitor their forest and secure it from illegal logging.
 This basic model used by Cool Earth has been described as "simple but so intelligent" by the Times journalist Deborah Ross.

 Cool Earth is currently working alongside 13 partners to protect nearly 100,000 hectares of rainforest across 3 continents.
-The organisation is currently active in 6 countries: Cambodia, Cameroon, the Democratic Republic of Congo, Mozambique, Papua New Guinea, and Peru; and has previously finished work in Brazil and Ecuador.
+The organisation is currently active in Papua New Guinea, Peru, Cameroon, the Democratic Republic of Congo and Gabon; and has previously finished work in Brazil and Ecuador.

-The charity argues that to be selected each project must fulfill the following criteria: